cultuurnet/uit-documentatie/content/json-ld/latest/places/place-address.md

 Update the address information of a place in a given language.

-Address is required, a place can only have one address.
+Address is required, a place can only have one address for each language.

 ## HTTP request